WDR #1: Versioned Style Sheets

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-Transcript.
-(Marked up in reference to § 10.3, yet missing the dialog
+(Marked up in reference to § 10.3, which is long since wrong.)

 - Guy 1: